-Asphalt materials were encountered in 12 of the 16 test pits excavated on the berms.
-The asphalt is frequently mixed in with fill soil (typically sand and gravel mixtures) as pieces ranging from sand- or gravel-sized up to boulder-sized, or in some cases it exists as a buried layer.
+Asphalt materials were observed in 12 of the 16 test pits excavated on the berms.
+The asphalt is frequently mixed with fill soil (typically sands and gravels) as pieces ranging from sand- or gravel-sized up to boulder-sized; in some cases it exists as a buried layer.
 Several piles of waste asphalt are also present on the ground surface, mostly along the eastern side of the site.
-In test pit TP-8, located near the northeast corner of the Site (Figure 4) a 6-in-thick layer of non-solidified asphalt was encountered at a depth of approximately 4 ft.
-Similar material was also encountered in the excavation performed near the abandoned heater discussed above.
-Based on conditions observed in the Heater excavation, the material caves readily and appears to impart oil product in the form of "globules" to groundwater where it is in contact with the groundwater surface.
-The material did not elicit a positive response on a PID.
+In test pit TP-8, located near the northeast corner of the Site (Figure 4) a 6-in-thick layer of "non-solidified" asphalt was encountered at a depth of approximately 4 ft.
+A limited amount of similar material was also encountered in the excavation performed near the abandoned heater discussed above.
+This material is similar in consistency to commercially-available "cold-patch" asphalt, which is formulated such that it does not require high temperatures to remain "flowable."
+The material observed in these two excavations was limited in thickness and extent, and was not simply a liquid asphalt material, but contained aggregate materials as well.
+Upon excavation, the material deformed in a manner similar to fresh cold patch, indicating it had not yet fully solidified like the majority of the asphalt present on the site.
+The occurrence of this material is limited based on the fact that it was observed in only these two locations and was not present in the remaining 21 test pits, 78 test borings, or the three large RAOC excavations.